srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 Hexadecimel can be represnt as adding "0x" ex: int a = 0x2A;
 Power can be represent by _e_ ex: float a = 35e3f;
 At the end of float number _f_ or _F_ is necessary otherwise when we use dot(.) it default consider as double
+Java is not fully oops language, due usage of primitive datatypes.

 - **Constant**: Immutable.
 Declare as final static.  eg: static final double PI=3.14
 Note: if it is declared as private inside a class, it can be redeclare in another class